 Smoke rings are the chemical by-product of nitrites (from properly combusted wood) interacting with the myoglobin naturally present in most red meats.
 The chemicals which color smoke rings are distinct from those contributing to smoke flavor.
 Plus they are much smaller- and like tiny salt ions, might be able to slip through the silver skin layer.

 How about the silver skin?
+It is very thin, so thickness is no longer an issue.
 In this experiment, we removed the silver skin from a rack of St. Louis ribs.
 Then smoked for 6 hours at 225F on a raised grill in a pellet smoker, flipping occasionally.
 Only the meat side was rubbed with salt and spices.

 Caramel-colored all around, with a fully developed mahogany bark on the meat side.